dendibakh/perf-book/chapters/5-Performance-Analysis-Approaches/5-3 Characterization.md

 $$
 final~count = raw~count \times ( time~running / time~enabled )
 $$
-Let's take figure @fig:Multiplexing2 as an example.
+Let's take Figure @fig:Multiplexing2 as an example.
 Say, during profiling, we were able to measure an event from group 1 during three time intervals.
 Each measurement interval lasted 100ms (`time enabled`).
 The program running time was 500ms (`time running`).
 The total number of events for this counter was measured as 10'000 (`raw count`).
 So, the final count needs to be scaled as follows:
 $$
 final~count = 10'000 \times ( 500ms / ( 100ms \times 3) ) = 16'666
 $$